 - Nutrient Deficiency.
 Given that the diet’s meal plan is based on only three foods, you might end up with nutritional deficiencies over time if this form of eating isn’t balanced out by other sources of food.

 - Not Enough Calories.
 Even though tilapia fish is an excellent source of lean protein and asparagus contains a good number of vitamins and minerals, you’ll need to take in more calories than what this type of diet allows to meet your daily needs to function properly throughout the day.

 - Monotony.
 Even though you get a little variation from the salad and dressing, this kind of diet might become repetitive and boring in the long run.

 Can You Use The Tilapia Fish And Asparagus Diet To Lose Weight?

 No. How do we know for sure?
 Well, to shed pounds and reduce your overall caloric intake effectively, you need to eat foods that will satiate your appetite while providing you with just enough energy to perform everyday tasks without feeling bogged down or tired (2).
 If you’re trying to lose weight using this type of diet, it won’t work because not only is it lacking in necessary nutrients such as carbohydrates and healthy fats but also extremely low in calories.
 What’s more, is because there are no carbs or fats, you’ll end up feeling exhausted and sluggish after a while.
 And it’s only going to make you want to go back and binge on foods that can make you feel good (in all the wrong ways).

 Any weight lost on this diet will be temporary at best, and it’s not worth the risk.
-If you want to get started living healthier, we’d suggest that you cut back on processed foods and get more complex carbs such as whole grains into your diet while increasing the number of lean proteins like tilapia fish that you eat each day.
+If you want to get started living healthier, we’d suggest that you cut back on highly processed foods and get more complex carbs such as whole grains and vegetables into your diet while increasing the number of lean proteins like tilapia fish that you eat each day.